Kings Cross to Liverpool Street via 13 stations walk

 - Go to the western end of the concourse at Liverpool Street (ie the platform 1 end) and leave the station by the passageway into the Broadgate Shopping Centre.
 Go up the escalator onto the upper level.

 - Liverpool Street station has a lost older sister - Broad Street, which was opened in 1865 by the North London Railway.
 It had seven platforms, later rising to nine, and was an extremely popular station, ferrying passengers into the City from all over North, West and East London.
 In 1896 it was London's third busiest station (after Liverpool Street and Victoria), with 46.3 million passengers a year (ie about as busy as London Bridge today).
 Trains ran from here to Richmond, Kew, Watford, Barnet, Edgware, Poplar and Bow.
 There was a departure every minute in rush hours.
 So what happened?
 The answer is Underground trains and electric trams, which started to eat into its business.
 Traffic halved between 1900 and 1910, and halved again by 1920.
 The station was also unlucky enough to be bombed by a Zeppelin in 1915.
 The following year its lines were electrified, but that did little to stem the tide.
 It was further bombed in the Second World War.
-It was a crumbling ruin in the early 1980s when the author once wandered into it out of curiosity, to find grass growing out of its tracks, a half-demolished roof and only a handful of platforms in use.
+It was a crumbling ruin in the early 1980s when the author once wandered into it out of curiosity, to find grass growing out of its tracks, a half-demolished roof and only two or three platforms in use.
 It was closed in 1986 and its remaining Richmond service turned into the North London Line (now the Overground).
 The station was demolished and offices built on the site, which have recently been refurbished again into the shopping arcade you are now standing in.
-Beyond a photograph of its (to be honest rather ugly) front facade, few pictures of Broad Street seem to exist.
-It was too workaday to attract any attention.
+Beyond a photograph of its (to be honest rather ugly) facade, no pictures of Broad Street in its glory days seem to exist; those you find on the internet show it in its pre-closure decay.
 But it does stand in for Liverpool Lime Street in the opening sequence of the Beatles' film A Hard Day's Night, and there is an obscure little British Railways information film, now in the British Film Institute archives, called I am a Litter Basket that was clearly shot on its main concourse, even though the station is not mentioned in the credits.

 - At the end of the shopping centre turn right in front of a large rusted metal sculpture to come to Broadgate Circle.